 Teacher aides can not apply for certification until after they are hired by a Texas school district.
 Once you are hired, the hiring school district enters some basic information into the online certification program.
-Initially, you need to set up an account at the Educator Online Certification System (see Resources).
-The Texas Education Agency charges a fee of $30 (as of 2011) for all teacher aide certificates.
+Initially, you need to set up an account at the Educator Online Certification System.

 Teacher aide duties vary widely depending on the individual's job assignment.
 Some teacher aides may be assigned to assist one particular classroom teacher with classroom instruction, material preparation and classroom management.
 Other teacher aides may be assigned to assist a certain group of students, such as special needs children.
 Still other teacher aides may assist the librarian, supervise students in a computer lab or provide translation services.

-According to the Texas Classroom Teachers Association, Texas teacher aide salaries vary from one Texas school district to another.
-Salaries are often not enough to fund basic living expenses, which may cause teacher aides to apply for government benefits such as food stamps.
+Texas teacher aide salaries vary from one Texas school district to another.
+Salaries may not be enough to fund basic living expenses, which may cause teacher aides to apply for government benefits such as food stamps or seek side jobs.